 Joy is you at the deepest level, and your joy is one with the infinite timeless joy of this unbound universe.-Robert Ellwood

-There are friends that I decided to let go, my church home was also on the chopping block.
+There are friends that I decided to let go of, my church home was also on the chopping block.
 I have taken a long hard look at what will bring me joy in this season of my life.
 With everything that has come to pass two things have stood out to me as being most important; being intentional and being present.

-By being intentional, this means that everything I do has to serve a purpose.
-Just as I want to keep only things and people in my life who serve a greater good, I want to ensure that I everything I am doing serves a greater good as well.
+By being intentional, means that everything I do has to serve a purpose.
+Just as I want to keep only things and people in my life who serve a greater good, I want to ensure that everything I am doing serves a greater good as well.

 One thing I can say that I have never done is taken the time to stop and smell the roses.
 Our family “daycation” trip, is the first thing we have done “cation” wise in years.
 It’s been all work and no play for the longest for our family.
 I want to make sure that as I get older and my children, that we all have memories that we can laugh and look back on for years to come.

 I have spent entirely too much of my time comparing myself to others, and wishing that I was at a station in life equal to that of my peers.
 This does nothing but send me into a spiraling depression.
 I don’t compare myself to anyone anymore, and that in itself has been a major blessing and source of joy in my life.

 You can’t have and do it all.
 You just can’t.
 The sooner I realized that the happier I was.
 I have had to learn to live my life for me and no one else.
 So I don’t have the biggest house or the newest car, that is okay.
 I am comfortable living within my means, with what I have.
 The key is not letting anyone shame you for thinking that you have to live a certain way in order to fit their ideals of success.

 Here are 10 ways you can live a joyful life.